July 21, 2015 Mark Bornstein

-Video can be one of the easiest ways to make your webinars more lively and engaging, increasing their value to both your attendees and you.
+Video is one of the easiest ways to make your webinars more lively and engaging, increasing their value to both your attendees and you.
 But if you think only an on-camera presenter can add video to your webinars, you’re missing out.
 Even if your next webinar features an audio-only presenter and a slide deck, you still have multiple options for injecting the energy of video into the webinar experience.
 Here are a few ideas to get you started:

 Option 1: pre-recorded video clips

 Many of us have created short video clips promoting our products or introducing our companies.
 Perhaps you have customer interviews or testimonials that you created for your website or YouTube channel.
-If they’re relevant to the topic of your webinar, why not integrate them into the presentation?
+If they’re relevant to the topic of your webinar, why not integrate videos into the presentation?
 If your marketing department produced any promotional clips that you’re particularly proud of, use them to liven up your next webinar.
 As long as your videos are brief and on topic, they can add value to your presentation.

 Option 2: off-site events